AlexJackson01/AlexJackson01/README.md

 # Hey, I'm Alex 👋

-I'm a React Native developer based in London with a focus on **accessibility** - making mobile apps accessible for all, including users who rely on assistive technology like VoiceOver and TalkBack.
+I'm a React Native developer based in London with a focus on **accessibility** and making mobile apps accessible for all, including users who rely on assistive technology like VoiceOver and TalkBack.

 Too many mobile apps treat accessibility as an afterthought.
 I think that needs to change.
 It should be built in from the start, not bolted on at the end.